GabrieleGhisleni/EnergyProject/README.md

 ```
 The last step is to create the energy.env file containing all passwords and environmental variables that are
 passed to the code.
-As mentioned, it is always possible to passwords and variables according to your services (so to use your databases and so on).
+As mentioned, it is always possible to change passwords and variables according to your services (e.g. to use your own databases).

 ```sh
 ## energy.conf